Gamer08YT/UniFi-Softphone/README.md

 If you want to use it externally, you need to forward port 5060 and 5066 which is very unsecure.

+**Remind your credentials are stored in the Browser LocalStorage, to keep your data safe, local at your side and my project small 😂.**

 ### See my other UniFi projects here:

 https://gamer08yt.github.io/UniFi-Talk-Repo/